ku-progsys/eecs662/assignments/2-moreprim-cond.md

 ## Submitting

-You should submit on Canvas.
-You should submit a zip file with exactly the same structure (a con-plus folder).
-We will only use the `ast.rkt`, `parser.rkt`, and `interp.rkt` files for grading, so make sure all your work is contained there!
+You should submit on Gradescope.
+You should submit three files: `ast.rkt`, `parser.rkt`, and `interp.rkt` files for grading, so make sure all your work is contained there!
 You may add any function you need to these files, but **do not** rename the `parse` and `interp` functions.